 Unfollow on social media

 Raise your hand if you compare yourself to other people on social media *raises hand very high*.
 It happens to the best of us.
 You most likely follow the latest Instagram model or the latest fitness model.
+Or you might still follow people you're not friends with anymore, or classmates that don't make you feel great about yourself.
 Do these accounts make you feel lesser or more anxious?
 It’s probably best you unfollow them.

 It’s good to know your boundaries and recognize these feelings.
 If anything makes you feel bad, stop doing it.
 What you can do instead is follow accounts who make you feel happy and empowered.